-Promoting the mental health of health professionals
+Promoting the mental health of health services staff

 Creating a mentally healthy health service

 There are a number of benefits for health services that focus on creating mentally healthy workplaces.
 Research suggests that:

 - Patient experiences are better when staff feel they have a good working environment, low emotional exhaustion, and support from their co-workers and manager.

 - Workplaces will, on average, receive a positive return on investment of $2.30 for every $1 spent on creating a mentally healthy workplace.